Want better dental marketing results? Be a better leader.

 “You can find great companies to bring your marketing to life, to support you, to do all the wiring, but you, my friend, are the chief marketing officer,” says Behrendt.
 “You’re the one with the vision.
 You’re the one that makes it happen.
 You’re the one that makes people feel the way that they do and you have a team of people that support you and buy into that vision.
 Otherwise you’re just throwing money at the wall.”

-Genevieve Poppe, CEO of Poppe Practice Management, says that even with a well-planned dental marketing plan in place, things can still fall apart if the leader fails to clearly communicate the plan to the team.
+Genevieve Poppe, CEO of Poppe Practice Management, says that even with well-planned dental marketing strategies in place, things can still fall apart if the leader fails to clearly communicate the plan to the team.

 “Often, their team doesn’t even understand the purpose of marketing or sometimes what is taking place in their office,” notes Poppe.
 “There can be a huge lack of communication around what’s being done for marketing, what’s the intent of marketing, what we’re actually trying to attract or accomplish with marketing, and our own efforts to convert those leads.”